pbernet/akka_streams_tutorial/README.md

 # Akka streams tutorial #

 A collection of simple runnable and self contained examples from various akka streams docs, tutorials and blogs.
+See the class comment on how to run each example.
-Two more complex examples are worth mentioning:
+Two more complex examples are described below:
 * Windturbine Example
 * Apache Kafka WordCount